 The Fish Friends Club is a free program for public elementary teachers in Alameda and Contra Costa Counties!
 The program connects our everyday interactions with trash and litter to our effect on the environment and food chain.

-This program is subject to availability and requires an ongoing year-long commitment and one lead teacher to act as the coordinator.
-A minimum of 300 students is required.
+This program is subject to availability and requires one lead teacher to act as the coordinator for the entire grade.